 Our patented lights provide a unique combination of features, accessories, versatility, and battery life unmatched by other portable lights.
 Accessories include clip-on filters, AC and vehicle DC power adapters and a clip-on magnifier.
 Knitters, for example, find the large magnifiers useful for fixing dropped stitches.
 (Note: The magnifiers are for short periods of detail work by those with normal vision; the magnifiers are not low vision aids.)
 Included accessories vary by model.

 Unlike "book" lights that were designed to clip on printed books, our lights also work with soft materials such as patterns or instructions on loose sheets as well as newspapers and magazines and, of course, for loose fabric and yarn.
 They also work with all models of eReaders.
-Unlike headlamps, they won't shine in a companion's eye's when you look up at them.
+Unlike headlamps, Beam N Read lights don't bounce around during normal head movements, won't shine in a companion's eye's when you look up at them, and won't give you headlamp hair.
 Unlike floor or table lamps, they run cool and comfortable and won't throw heat on your shoulders.

 The Beam N Read LED 6 Deluxe Hands Free Light with 6 LEDs in a row for an extra wide and extra bright is the most popular model for needlework.
 The new model BNR LED 6-3 features an elastic neck strap for greater comfort and the ability to switch between using 6 or 3 LEDs.
 The BNR LED 6-3 also gives a choice between cool daylight-type light or warm incandescent-type light.
 A clip-on orange filter shifts the LED light to a warm and softer light by reducing blue light.
 This is useful for those who find the daylight-type light from LEDs too stressful on the eyes.
 The filtered light is also more relaxing when stitching, reading or doing other tasks in bed at night.